Michael Ciccone

 click here for a printable PDF version of this bio

-Ciccone settled back in the Hudson Valley, in Saugerties, NY, in 1998.
 He received his BA in fine arts from Bard College in 1993, then spent five years living in New York City.
 Working in a variety of challenging spaces in Manhattan and Brooklyn, Ciccone’s work from 1993-98 was inspired by his visits to the Hudson Valley, both in terms of material and subject matter.
-His work has always included, and been inspired by, found objects such as farming tools, railroad spikes, I-beams, and scrap metals.
+His work has always included, and been inspired by, found objects.
 While living in the city, his dreams of the country expressed themselves in the form of abstract landscapes, “an opportunity to step back for a moment from the chaos of the city,” as he described it early in 1998.